Alexandre-Silva/ADM/README.md

 Each setup file is nothing more than a shell script file were `adm` expects to find some variables and functions with certain names.
-Therefore, you can use all the trickery of Bash, ZSH and others, to fill in these variables and functions.
+Therefore, you can use all the trickery of Bash, ZSH and others to fill in these variables and functions.

 When `adm` needs to process a setup file for some subcommand, it first sources it and then reads a variable or executes a function (see following